Income excluded from a property business

 There is also a £1,000 property income allowance that applies to income from property (including foreign property).
-If a taxpayer’s annual gross property income is £1,000 or less, the amount is exempt from tax and does not need to be reported on their tax return.
+If a taxpayer’s annual gross property income is £1,000 or less the amount is exempt from tax and does not need to be reported on a tax return.

 Schedule a Free Consultation